Probesys/agentj/README.md

 ### Development

-To expose database on host (set `DB_EXPOSED_PORT` in .env), mount app src, config and migrations directories in the running container, and start `mailpit` use
+To mount app src, config and migrations directories in the running container and expose database on host (for this, set `DB_EXPOSED_PORT` in .env) :
 `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

+### Tests

+The `smtp4test` container spawn a smtp server, a dns server (for dkim) and a shell script which send mails to/through the agentj stack.
+Currently **the test script erase the database**

 ## Details